Maciej-GBS/SBC/proposal/draft.md

 # PORTFOLIO ADVISOR
 Investment portfolio recommendation expert system.

+Money management is a difficult task which requires a lot of experience and training to be performed correctly.
+There exist companies which specialize in fund management.
+There is a wide offer of financial instruments that are available to every customer but using them incorrectly and may result in losing money.

 ### Justification
 Understanding stock market is a complex task which requires experience and specialized knowledge.
 The goal of the system is to provide decision support for investment in a stock and creating a desired portfolio.

 ## Alcance y limite
 Yahoo finance NASDAQ stock ^IXIC (or IBER35)

+Data will be supplied after preprocessing.

 ### Recommendations
 - 2-5% precious metals funds